qd-qd/sdk-tutorials/onboarding/chapter-1/4-problems-blockchain-solves.md

 In a centralized network, this is a less significant problem.
 To return to the banking example, any transactions you make are only known to you, the recipient, and the bank or banks involved.
 All other customers of the banking system are completely oblivious to your activity and you can trust the banks to prevent information about your activities from being accessed.

 Of course, the direct participants in your transaction must know who each other are and what they are doing, and to an extent, this is true in all banking.
-Even banks that offer "anonymous" accounts have to retain some corroborating data about who their customers are, and, of course, the owners of these accounts have some knowledge of who they send their money to, even if the record shows only mysterious numbers instead of names, but as with regular banking services, such records of transactions are kept carefully private.
+Even banks that offer "anonymous" accounts have to retain some corroborating data about who their customers are, and the owners of these accounts have some knowledge of who they send their money to, even if the record shows only mysterious numbers instead of names.
+However, as with regular banking services, such records of transactions are kept carefully private.

 Things are very different on a blockchain-based network.
 All the participating nodes will receive updated versions of the ledger, meaning any transactions which have taken place will be visible to them, regardless of whether they were direct participants in a given transaction or not.
 So, *how can confidentiality be achieved in a blockchain network?*